Some of our information has moved to NT.GOV.AU

 Officials have a duty to take reasonable care to avoid injury to participants and this includes keeping up to date on the rules of the game, particularly rules relating to safety aspects.

 Insurance is not risk management!
-Insurance does nothing about risks a sport official faces – it does not avoid them, nor does it reduce the chance if them happening.
+Insurance does nothing about risks a sport official faces.
 Insurance is an important strategy adopted as part of risk management.

 Is an official covered by an association’s insurance policy?